 In his latest video, walking inferiority complex Matt Forney contemplates whether or not women should vote or even have freedom of speech.
 In the video, titled “Should Freedom of Speech Be Restricted to Men?”, Forney treats his viewers to a misogynistic “thought experiment.”

 First, Forney summarizes an article he read on a (no doubt reputable) website called The Men’s Tribune which argues that women should not have been granted the right to vote.
 Forney explains how men were given the right to vote, and why women don’t deserve it, in an absurd history lesson for his viewers.
-“Now, the, uh, the concept of voting, the concept of electoral democracy for men, uh, came about as the replacement for violence,” Forney asserted.
+“Now, the concept of voting, the concept of electoral democracy for men, came about as the replacement for violence,” Forney asserted.

 “Now here’s the thing, women were given the right to vote, but they didn’t have to give up anything in exchange.”
 Since women are the “weaker sex” and not known for resorting to violence.
 Instead they use “subterfuge,” seduction, and gossip to get their way.
 Ergo, in Matt Forney’s mind, women should not vote.
 In addition, Forney states that while something can be done to stop violence, men have done nothing to prevent women from gossiping.
 “We’ve let this tendency in women go unchecked.”